aspose-diagram/Aspose.Diagram-Documentation/net/developer-guide/working-with-shapes/group-convert-and-verify-shapes/_index.md

 #### **Verification of Shape in the Group of Shapes Programming Sample**
 The following piece of code verifies whether the shape is in a group shape.

-{{< gist "aspose-diagram" "cce69e51f567ea17ef24bc35fef0f689" "Examples-CSharp-Working-Shapes-VerifyShapeIsInGroup-VerifyShapeIsInGroup.cs" >}}
+{{< gist "aspose-diagram-gists" "efd56218048f8b0ab925efd494227fdd" "Examples-CSharp-Working-Shapes-VerifyShapeIsInGroup-VerifyShapeIsInGroup.cs" >}}